Inside The Wrangler-Based Jeep Gladiator Pickup

 Gladiator Willy’s trim starts at $45,590 and pays homage to the eponymous military model.
 It comes in green, and has LED headlamps, tail lamps, a special limited slip differential, cab rock rails, key-less entry, decals, and slush mats.
 Rubicon starts at $56,930 msrp and has a 4:1 low transfer case and an 84:1 crawl ratio.
 It also has 33 inch tires, electronic sway bar disconnect, locking front and rear diffs, and Tenneco 2.0 inch shocks.

-Jeep sales have been slumping, with a 10% decline in Q1 2024, and a 12.5% decrease since 2020, according to the Wall Street Journal.
-Jeep lists great promotions for 2024 Gladiators on their website.
-Right now Gladiator Sport 4×4, Gladiator Sport S 4×4, Willys 4×4, Rubicon 4×4, and High Altitude 4×4 have various offers on in-stock inventory; some also offer no initial monthly payments for a certain number of months.
-Jeep also has attractive financing offers, as well as great lease deals.
-Consult your local dealer for current best promotions.
+Jeep lists great promotions for the Gladiator on their website.
+Right now Gladiator Sport 4x4, Gladiator Sport S 4x4, Willys 4x4, Rubicon 4x4, and High Altitude 4x4 have impressive offers on in-stock inventory; Jeep has attractive financing offers, as well as great lease deals.
+Be sure to check local dealers for best incentives as they may vary by region.

 Autosplainer is for informational purposes only.
 Best attempts are made to ensure reliability and timeliness of information.
 Autosplainer does not sell vehicles or offer products or services of any kind for sale.